The Challenge

 We know that communities have visionary ideas for growing and transforming their local economies, but often need targeted support to be ready to apply for and manage the federal funding that can bring these ideas to scale.

 Through our Coal Communities Get Ready!
-Challenge, we will identify a cohort of 8-10 organizations across the country that are building readiness to apply for federal funds within approximately one year.
+Challenge, we identified a cohort of 12 organizations across the country that are building readiness to apply for federal funds within approximately one year.
 This opportunity is designed for organizations with little to no experience applying for federal funds.
-Each will receive 1) one-year grants of $150,000 and 2) customized technical assistance that will together help build readiness to apply for federal funding within approximately one year.
-We will also create opportunities for peer learning and exchange for the cohort members.
+The winners will receive a one-year award, valued at $250,000, that includes grants for capacity support, and customized technical assistance to help build readiness to apply for complex federal funds at the end of the grant period.
+Winners will also have opportunities for peer learning and exchange with the other cohort members.

-We’re looking for organizations working to create equitable local economies through community economic development strategies and workforce programs.
-And we’re looking for model projects that are generalizable and replicable.
-Grants and technical assistance will help pilot and grow these projects and build the organizational infrastructure needed to apply for anad manage federal funding.
-Specifically, we’re looking for community-led efforts that:
+We looked for organizations working to create equitable local economies through community economic development strategies and workforce programs, with model projects that are generalizable and replicable.
+Grants and technical assistance will help pilot and grow these projects and build the organizational infrastructure needed to apply for and manage federal funding.
+Specifically, we looked for community-led efforts that:

 Connect rural and urban markets to strengthen local economies.